2tracks/shop-chichi-ms-4/README.md

 ### Features left to implement
 - Newsletter
 - Review - the ability to leave a review.
-- Footer - with an impressum and copyright and legal requirements
+- Footer - with an impressum and copyright and legal requirements, I started to add a footer as include but I didn't like it on the landing page so I decided to leave it for later.
 - Blog - the ability to leave comments on the comment.
 - Searchbar for the whole Site with Blog and Event in a Search APP independent and addaptable.